spcourse/acquisition/50 crawling/contents.md

 - The plot should have a legend making clear which line corresponds to which language.
 - It should show the number of occurrences of each language *per decade*.
 (Each occurrence counts equally, whether it's the first language or the last language for a movie).
 - The horizontal axis of the plot should have the decades (1930s to 2010s), the vertical axis should have the number of occurrences.

+### Hints
+- Keep in mind that there is at least one movie for which there is no language available, and that a couple of movies also have one of their languages listed as `'None'`.

 ### Question 3
 (write your answers in a document called `answers.txt`)